 Kenya's economic performance has been moderately strong but uneven.
-It recorded an average real GDP growth rate of 4.4 percent per annum between 2000 and 2022 (Figure 1.10).
-The economy peaked in 2010 at 8.1 percent growth, buoyed by the gains of the Economic Recovery Strategy for Wealth and Employment Creation over the period 2003-2007, which improved governance, infrastructure, public investment and improved private sector activities.
+It recorded an average real GDP growth rate of 4.4 per cent per annum between 2000 and 2022 (Figure 1.10).
+The economy peaked in 2010 at 8.1 per cent growth, buoyed by the gains of the Economic Recovery Strategy for Wealth and Employment Creation over the period 2003-2007, which improved governance, infrastructure, public investment and improved private sector activities.
 The growth in 2010 also reflected the recovery from effects of the 2008-2009 global financial crisis.
 Key sectors such as agriculture and tourism, combined with a government stimulus package, were instrumental in driving this growth, job creation, and regional economic rebalancing.